 1. Check the business broker’s experience and ask specific questions about their last few successful transactions.

 Does the business broker tend to work with the buyer or seller?
 What went right and what went wrong during their last similar-sized transaction?
 Can you talk to his/her last business owner customer as a reference?
 How long has your business broker been selling businesses in the local area on a full-time basis?
 And don’t just look at the name of the brokerage company – many larger firms are successful based on the work of just a few agents.
 The rest of the agents tend to wash through an organization in less than a year.
+Find a business brokers website and do your research well before even reaching out to a shortlist.

 2. Check the broker’s website and marketing collateral.